Main menu

 Avalanche prone locations

-Danger level "moderate" (2-) in all aspects above 2400m.
+Danger level "moderate" (2-) in west to north to east facing aspects above 3000m.
 Other slopes about one danger level less.

 Danger description